The Cosmic Evolution of Binary Black Holes in Young, Globular and Nuclear Star Clusters: Rates, Masses, Spins and Mixing Fractions: Methods

-{\sc fastcluster} integrates eqs.~\ref{eq:mapelli2018} until the BBH is ejected from the cluster, or it merges, or the star cluster dies by evaporation, or we reach the Hubble time (which one of these cases happens first).
+{\sc fastcluster} integrates the system of equations~\ref{eq:mapelli2018} until one of the following conditions is satisfied: (i) the BBH is ejected from the cluster, (ii) the BBH merges, (iii) the star cluster dies by evaporation, or (iv) we reach the Hubble time (which one of these four cases happens first).
 If the BBH is ejected from the cluster, {\sc fastcluster} integrates only the second terms of eqs.~\ref{eq:mapelli2018} (hardening and circularization by GW emission) until either the BBH merges in the field or a Hubble time has elapsed.

 A binary is assumed to be ejected from the cluster when $a_{\rm ej}>a_{\rm GW}$ \citep{baibhav2020} with

 The former of the two eqs.~\ref{eq:aej} describes the semi-major axis below which the BBH is ejected by dynamical recoil, while the latter describes the maximum semi-major axis for the regime of efficient orbital decay via GW emission.